iulianbadoi/eth.sh/README.md

 - Default pool used is dwarfpool https://dwarfpool.com/eth [ not changeable for now, sorry ]
 - Nvidia 381 driver is now default
-- fixed bug parsing multiple GPU indexes [ thanks to user teflon16 for finding this bug ]
+- fixed bug parsing multiple GPU indexes [ thanks to user teflon16 for finding this bug ] not sure if the bug is actually fixed, I only have one GPU to test on, waiting on feedback
 - special thanks to user luigi311 for code suggestions, working on integrating suggestions.

 # --------------------------------------------------------------------------------